OneOfTheInfiniteMonkeys/moreinfo/README.md

 ### Target platform
 Debian - Raspberry PI

-### Installation
+### Installation (or update)
 Clone the repository to your Raspberry Pi
 e.g.
 &nbsp;&nbsp; cd ~
 &nbsp;&nbsp; sudo git clone https://github.com/OneOfTheInfiniteMonkeys/moreinfo.git

 ### Running
-A folder will have been created in your home directory (if you used the cd ~ command).
+Following installation a folder will have been created in your home directory (if you used the cd ~ command).
 Change to the installation folder :
 &nbsp;&nbsp; cd ./moreinfo
 Run the script :